 A common CRA collection tactic used when they do not know what you can afford to repay is to offer you a short-term payment plan.
 However, before agreeing to such a plan, the agency will require that you disclose your income, employer, assets, bank, etc. Once that short-term period is over, the CRA may then make unaffordable demands.
 The agency considers tax debt to be the primary debt and wants it to be repaid first, even if doing so comes at the expense of the rest of your financial life.
 If the agency requires unreasonable terms, and you cannot meet those demands, CRA agents may refuse to negotiate further and seize your assets including freezing your bank account.
 Remember, CRA do not need a Court Order (like other creditors) to do so – they can act aggressively and by surprise.
 If your account has already been frozen, their aggressive tactics could cause you to agree to terms that you cannot afford.

-Therefore, it’s critical that you always work with a professional and get expert advice before you communicate or negotiate with the CRA.
+Therefore, it’s critical that you always work with a professional and get advice before you communicate or negotiate with the CRA.

 Can the Bank Ignore an Order to Freeze my Bank Account?